tomkob9999/datafake/README.md

 - the personal information generation is powered by Faker.js ( https://github.com/marak/Faker.js/ )
 # Usage

-On desktop (Windows/Mac/Linux/others), download the zip and unzip.
+On desktop (Windows/Mac/Linux/others), download the zip file and unzip.
 Then, launch DataFake.html on the browser of your choice (typically double-clicking the file).
 That is all.

 # Features
 - Dynamically add fields: done